-Our horizontal Christian marital “problems” are really symptoms of something wrong in our vertical relationship with Christ.
-Read this chapter from Your Marriage God’s Way to find biblical advice for marriage problems.
+Our Christian marital “problems” are only symptoms.
+The actual problem is in our relationship with Christ.
+This is why all the prayers for marital problems should include praying for a stronger relationship with Christ.
+Read or listen to this chapter from Your Marriage God’s Way to find biblical advice for marriage problems.

 Table of Contents